Healthy Gingerbread Muffins

 If you can’t get enough gingerbread in your life – we love these Gluten-Free Gingerbread Cookies too!

-Why we love this Gingerbread Muffins Recipe
+Why we love this recipe

 There is a lot to love about this gingerbread muffin recipe!

-- Easy to make – This recipe is simple to make in your blender
+- Easy to make – This recipe is simple to make in your blender.

 It’s no secret how much you LOVE healthy muffin recipes – (these Healthy Banana Muffins are SO popular!) so I knew we needed a gingerbread muffin on the site too!